Mitri-Haber/data-repo/1- Twitter streaming using (KAFKA,SPARK,CASSANDRA)/twitter-streaming/README.md

  Twitter infra is mostly on GCP and it's preferable to deploy next to an edge there, or in a GCP datacenter.

- If Evilnet are rooting for top accuracy, It's possible to do fidelity testing by streaming twitter data from multiple cloud locations.
+ If we are rooting for top accuracy, It's possible to do fidelity testing by streaming twitter data from multiple cloud locations.

  The process of streaming will start at the same time on similar machines but in different locations, it will endure for a large enough window, data can be collected for comparison.